In This Article:What Is Chamomile?

 Chamomile contains phytochemicals that can provide three main effects on the central nervous system:

-1. Chamomile can regulate the transmission of neurotransmitters to the brain.
-The active phytochemicals in chamomile positively affect the monoamine transmitters, such as serotonin and dopamine, which are associated with enhancing mood, relieving depression, and improving sleep quality.
+- Chamomile can regulate the transmission of neurotransmitters to the brain.
+Its active phytochemicals positively affect monoamine transmitters, such as serotonin and dopamine, which are associated with enhancing mood, relieving depression, and improving sleep quality.

-2. Chamomile can bind to the GABA receptors promoting calmness and inducing sleep in the central nervous system.
+- Chamomile can bind to the GABA receptors, promoting calmness and inducing sleep in the central nervous system.
 However, it's critical to monitor chamomile dosage carefully.
 Excessive consumption can cause sedation.
 [6]

 One study investigated the effects of chamomile extract on sleep quality in elderly individuals.
 They conducted a randomized controlled trial with sixty participants aged 60 or older.
 The treatment group received chamomile extract capsules twice daily for 28 days, while the control group received wheat flour capsules.
 They assessed sleep quality before and after the intervention.